 Kawasaki disease is treated with a single dose of gamma globulin, given intravenously (directly into a vein), together with aspirin taken by mouth.
 Gamma globulin is a purified collection of proteins and antibodies from donated blood.
 It is not known why it is effective against this disease.
 The gamma globulin injections may be repeated over several days if fever continues.

+The sooner treatment with gamma globulin is started, the better it works.
+For example, complications of Kawasaki disease, including coronary artery aneurysms, may be prevented with early treatment.
+But, if started 10 or more days after symptoms begin, gamma globulin treatment may not prevent these aneurysms.
 Parents generally are warned against giving aspirin to children because it can trigger Reye's disease, a serious disorder that can damage the brain and liver.
 However, aspirin is the best treatment for Kawasaki disease, so for children with this condition, the benefits outweigh the risk of Reye's disease, which is rare.
 The child usually continues to take aspirin for six to eight weeks after the acute symptoms of Kawasaki disease subside.

-Other treatments, including corticosteroids or immunosuppressive medications, such as etanercept or infliximab, sometimes are recommended if gamma globulin injections are not effective.
+Other treatments, including corticosteroids or immunosuppressive medications, such as etanercept or infliximab, are sometimes recommended if gamma globulin injections are not effective.
 A procedure called plasmapheresis may be recommended for Kawasaki disease that does not respond to other treatments.
 In plasmapheresis, blood is removed, filtered to remove proteins (including antibodies) and then returned to the body.

 Call your doctor immediately if your child develops a high fever, with or without other symptoms of Kawasaki disease.